Arthu-RL/libink/README.md

-# VAC Library
+# INK Library

 ### A versatile and efficient collection of utilities and implementations

 # Overview

-VAC (Versatile Abstraction Kit) is a C++ library designed to provide a wide range of utilities and implementations for modern software development.
+INK (Implementations Notorious Kit) is a C++ library designed to provide a wide range of utilities and implementations for modern software development.
 It aims to deliver high-performance, flexible, and reusable solutions for common tasks, such as multi-threading, data processing, and more.
-Whether you're building complex systems or just need a fast, efficient helper for your application, VAC has you covered.
+Whether you're building complex systems or just need a fast, efficient helper for your application, INK has you covered.

 # Getting Started